- BS Civil Engineering 1969

 Gronevelt was honored by the American Public Works Association, in 1994, as one of the top ten public works leaders in America.
 In 1997, He joined Orchard, Hiltz, McCliment, Inc., as the director of transportation and became President in 1999.
 Orchard, Hiltz, McCliment, Inc. is a civil engineering consulting firm that specializes in providing environmental, transportation, municipal, and general engineering services They also provide clients with architectural and community planning services.

 Gronevelt has been active in several professional associations, including his roles as president and member of the Board of Directors for the Michigan County Road Association, national representative for the American Public Works Association, and the Board of Directors for the Michigan Chapter of the Intelligent Transportation Society.
+Russ is currently proud to be serving as a member of the Houghton County Road Commission.

 From 2001 Induction to the Civil and Environmental Engineering Academy